omerfbhatti/BCI-Project/README.md

 From group discussion, the study will be conducted to implement the available dataset for different features with handling several models.
 Then, comparison will consider whether the results are improved or not.
 Trying the dataset by various ways might provide the explorative information about the observation explaining more points for future studies about BCI and EEG signal analysis with ML

 ## Current tasks
-  - -[Search for related documentation, online resources, research papers and textbooks]
+  - <Search for related documentation, online resources, research papers and textbooks>
   - -[Search for established procedures of EEG signal analysis along with Machine Learning implementation]
   - Explore Sample code + Dataset from open-source material or tutorials and go through previous research to **Find the gaps**
   - Search for available source code or example to implement te process of EEG signal analysis